dalong0514/readnotes/20200201读书笔记/2020096JavaScript-The-Good-PartsR01.md

 };
 ```

 A property’s name can be any string, including the empty string.
 The quotes around a property’s name in an object literal are optional if the name would be a legal JavaScript name and not a reserved word.
-So quotes are required around "first-name", but are optional around first_name.
+So quotes are required around "first-name", but are optional around first-name.
 Commas are used to separate the pairs.
 A property’s value can be obtained from any expression, including another object literal.
 Objects can nest:

 ```js
 var flight = {